True HEPA vs. HEPA Filter: What's The Difference?

 Portable systems often contain essential filtration media such as a HEPA filter; however, not all "HEPA" filters are made the same.

-Proper air filtration and air purifiers are vital to improving air quality in all indoor spaces.
-While some areas may require more filtration, clean air is essential for overall public health in light of the COVID-19 pandemic.
+Proper air filtration and air purifiers are vital to improving indoor air quality in all spaces.
+While some areas may require more filtration, clean air is essential for overall public health.
 While there is a focus on viral mitigation strategies, reducing airborne contaminants, particulate, and biological aerosols should now be a top priority.
 One of the most common methods to reduce these airborne contaminants is mechanical and electronic air purifier systems.

-These considerations regarding HEPA filters are essential when your goal is to reduce aerosol viral transmission.
-Read on to learn more about the differences between various HEPA filter types and why you should consider purchasing an air purifier with True HEPA.
+These considerations regarding HEPA filters are essential when your goal is to reduce aerosol viral transmission and decrease health risks.
+Read on to learn more about the differences between various types of HEPA filters and why you should consider purchasing an air purifier with True HEPA.

 Air Quality and Rating Scales

 Regarding air quality, facility managers, homeowners, and government officials should understand an air filter's efficiency to ensure you appropriately address your mitigation needs for clean air.
-There are many different filters, but you will still have poor air quality if the filter lets too many particles through.
+There are many different filters, but you will still have poor indoor air quality if the filter lets too much dust, pollen, mold, bacterium or particles through.

 There are specific rating scales that determine the efficiency of a filter.
-The commercial industry standard is the MERV rating scale, which rates filters from 1 to 20.
+The commercial industry standard is the Minimum Efficiency Reporting Value (MERV) rating scale, which rates filters from 1 to 20.
 As you may have read, the CDC COVID-19 guidelines recommend using a minimum of a MERV 13 filter within HVAC systems.

 Another air filter rating measurement is HEPA.
 HEPA filters can be used in any setting, including industrial, commercial, healthcare, and by consumers.
 Also, there are many variations on HEPA, including HEPA like, Permanent HEPA and True HEPA.